Daud Haider: Career

 Haider's poetic style has been described as more focused on "feeling of the masses".
-He was the literary editor of the Dainik Sambad based in Dhaka, Bangladesh.
-He wrote a poem criticizing religion.
+He was the literary editor of The Sangbad based in Dhaka.
+He wrote a poem, Kalo Surjer Kalo Josnar Kalo Bonnai, published in the Sangbad’s literature page on 24 February 1974.
+He was arrested on 11 March on charges of blasphemy.
 He was physically attacked for his works.
 He was imprisoned by the government of Bangladesh.
 President Sheikh Mujibur Rahman was blamed for forcing him into exile.
 His ancestral house was destroyed by arson and one of his relatives was killed.
-He moved to exile in Kolkata, India before moving to Berlin, Germany.
+He was expelled from Bangladesh on 21 May.